 disillusioning or negative to the usual biblical believer and his default acceptance.
 They are also

 generally reluctant to say that they believe, first of all because they

-is how they make their living and best maintain their status, respect
+is how they make their living and best maintain their status, respect and position.

 For those that accept the